 Four Noble Truths

 苦谛 First Noble Truth Of Suffering: There are four physical and four mental sufferings, as below.
-(This is the nature of life in defiled lands [秽土] like ours here, which is why we practise Niànfó to reach Pure Land [净土], where there is no suffering at all.
+This is the nature of life and death in defiled lands [秽土] like ours here, which is why we practise Niànfó to reach Pure Land [净土], where there is no suffering at all.
 Before reaching Pure Land, suffering decreases with Niànfó practice as it creates meritorious virtues, that eradicates negative karma that causes suffering.

 集谛 Second Noble Truth Of Cause Of Suffering: All suffering arises from the Three Poisons (三毒) of attachment, aversion and delusion (贪瞋痴). and are the cause and effect of suffering respectively.
 In Pure Land, none of these poisons will be given conditions to arise.
 Before reaching Pure Land, these poisons decrease with Niànfó practice as it eradicates them.

 生苦 Suffering of birth

 爱别离苦 Suffering of departure from the beloved